Gorr History, Family Crest & Coats of Arms

 Early Notables of the Gorr family (pre 1700)

-More information is included under the topic Early Gorr Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Gorr Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gorr family to Ireland

 Some of the Gorr family moved to Ireland, but this topic is not covered in this excerpt.